Rajo Nizamani: Political structure

 PPP came there by the time of Zulfiqar Ali Bhutto (the former of PPP), the introduction of Jamat-e-Islami was done by Mama Gul Mohammad Nizamani also called Bhutto of Rajo Nizamani by local population, the third main party is PTI.
 This party came here by the efforts of two youngsters Salman Nizamani and Muhammad Hassan Nizamani.
 Muhammad Hassan Nizamani is locally called Chacho.TI has emerged as a third big in this town and grown rapidly.

 Among three said parties, JI and PTI are running their own welfare organizations and work to help people to resolve their problems without having power in the government.
 PTI manly runs SYWA NGO to provide guideline and career counseling to the new students entering the universities while JI mainly works to help poor people in terms of health, food supply, financial help, flood relief.

 PPP has always ruled being in government.
 Due to lack of interest to resolve the town issues and less participation in the infrastructure development of town, this party losing its popularity and facing a big resistance caused by JI and PTI.

+In Feb 2024 PTI secured the Main Political Position when the PTI Candidate Sultan Nizamani Became Chairman.